Duration: Sep 2022 - May 2023

 Cover-to-Cover Flow: Hidey-holes along the pit's walls make the player feel small, but safe.
 They are also strategically placed near generators to guide player movement.

-Scripted Event: A backup battery will activate after the player destroys all the generators, forcibly reviving the eel.
+Scripted Event: A backup battery will activate after the player destroys all the generators, forcibly reviving the Eel.

 Level Goals: Emphasize vertical movement through exploration and puzzles